 In 2010, newspapers devoted column space to the story of a 3-foot (0.9-meter) corn snake found in a 19th-floor toilet in New York City.
 In an interview with the Wall Street Journal, herpetologist – that's a snake expert – Jack Conrad agreed that it was "within the realm of possibility" that the snake made its way up through the pipes.
 He cited the fact that snakes are good swimmers who can hold their breath for a long time, and are well capable of swimming upward and squeezing through tight spaces if needed [source: El-Ghobashy].
 Comforting, right?

-This particular snake -- and others like it -- could have simply been an escaped pet who slithered through a vent, duct or even a hole in the wall.
-After all, many of the snakes found in toilets are simply not native to the areas where they were found.
+Many of the snakes found in toilets are simply not native to the areas where they were found.
 It's much more likely that they escaped or were liberated by owners who no longer wanted them then that a nest of nonnative snakes is setting up home in a sewer pipe [source: Vettel].

 If the snake were to skip your sewer pipe and continue into the sewer main, he'd likely die of exposure [source: Vettel].
 Thanks to relatively low temperatures below the ground where these pipes are located, most snakes would be unable to survive for long periods, making it extremely unlikely that they could set up homes in the sewers as some alligators have managed to do.

 Thought of toilet snakes giving you the heebie-jeebies?
 Invest in a multi-flap, which fits over your toilet pipe and allows water and waste to exit while keeping critters of all shapes and sizes from entering your space.

 Last editorial update on Mar 13, 2019 12:53:03 pm.